VIC.GOV.AU | Policy and Advisory Library

 In an emergency where there is an immediate hazard to students and staff, schools must contact Emergency Services (Fire Brigade, Ambulance, Police) on 000.

-• the nature of the incident
+• the nature of the damage

 Identification of works